ADHD Comorbidity: An Overview of Dual Diagnoses

-What is a comorbid condition?
+What is comorbidity?

 Can comorbid disorders mask one another?

-What are the most common ADHD comorbidities?
+What is the most common ADHD comorbidity?

+Depression is a very common ADHD comorbidity.
 The numbers break down like this:

 - Seventy percent of adults with ADHD will be treated for depression at some time.